 One thing LendStreet is always trying to track and predict is a specific loan’s likelihood of default compared to other loans of this type.
 To this point, they built custom attributes that they never were able to before.
 In using various types of banking data, they obtained access to a treasure trove of data on which to build an underwriting model.

-“I can’t think of a place in our business that we’re not making data-driven decisions - based on data collected and optimized in Panoply,” Taj explained.
+“I can’t think of a place in our business that we’re not making data-driven decisions - based on data collected in Panoply,” Taj explained.

 Excerpts from our interview with Taj